 What are Webhooks?

 Webhooks deliver Amps platform events to your endpoint over HTTP POST as they happen, replacing the need to poll the API.
-Action lifecycle events (push.completed, push.failed) fire when an action reaches terminal state.
+Push events (push.completed, push.failed) fire when an action reaches a terminal state.
+Device connection events (device.connected, device.reconnected, device.disconnected) fire when a device’s link to your account changes.

 Benefits